philonata/playforia-minigolf/README.md

 Have fun.

 If you miss the good old times before Playforia.net went down, Minigolf probably was one of your favourite games.
-I hope you will have som fun in the single player or with some friends with this  little crappy piece of oldschool software!
+I hope you will have some fun in the single player or with friends with this  little crappy piece of oldschool software!